puppetlabs/puppet-resource_api/README.md

 The [Resource API](https://github.com/DavidS/puppet-specifications/blob/resourceapi/language/resource-api/README.md) explains the usage and capabilities of this gem.

+Already working:
+* basic type and provider definition, using `name`, `desc`, and `attributes`
+* the `canonicalize` and `remote_resource` features
+* all the logging facilities
+* executing the new provider under any of the following commands:
+  * `puppet apply`
+  * `puppet resource`
+  * `puppet agent`
+  * `puppet device` (if applicable)

+There are still a few notable gaps between the implementation, and the specification:
+* Only a single runtime environment (the puppet commands) is currently implemented.
+* `auto*` definitions
+* the Commands API is mostly implemented, but deployment is blocked on upstream work (PDK-580).
+You can use regular Ruby `system()` calls as a workaround, with all their attendant encoding, and safety issues.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.